Honors in Psychology

 How to Apply

-Students who meet the above requirements and wish to pursue Honors in Psychology, please do the following:
+Students who meet the above requirements and wish to pursue Honors in Psychology must submit an application the semester prior to the first semester of their senior year, and must:

 - Locate a faculty member who is willing to serve as the Honors in Psychology Supervisor and discuss the proposed project with him/her.

-- Pick up a Honors in Psychology Application Form in the Department of Psychological & Brain Sciences’s main office, Rm 149,or download it here.
+- Download the Honors in Psychology Application Form from the Department of Psychological & Brain Sciences here.

 - Complete the student portion of that application.
 Be sure that the proposed bibliography includes primary references such as articles in scholarly journals or scholarly books.

 - Students should attach an unofficial copy of their BU transcript.

 The faculty advisor must complete the student evaluation form and both the student and faculty advisor need to sign.
 The application must then be submitted to the department’s main office for review by Dr. Joanne Hebden Palfai, Director of Academic Affairs and Undergraduate Studies and Dr. Michael Lyons, Chairman.
 Students will be notified via e-mail once the review process has been completed.
 If the application is approved, the course will be added to the student’s schedule.
 The deadline to submit the application for Honors in Psychology is May 15th.

 Students may request an extension, if needed, by contacting Dr. Joanne Hebden Palfai, Director of Academic Affairs/Director of Undergraduate Studies, before the deadline.